Justin Tranter: Other ventures

 Tranter's jewelry company, Fetty, grew out of necklaces they designed to sell as merchandise for the Semi Precious Weapons shows.
 Fetty sold at retailers such as Urban Outfitters and Barneys.
 The designs typically feature hearts and weapons.
 In 2008, Tranter designed a limited-edition sneaker for DKNY.

 Tranter is the founder and CEO of Facet Records and Publishing, which looks after a roster of artists, songwriters, and producers.

 Television and film appearances

-Tranter has appeared as a guest on the E! cable network show Chelsea Lately.
-In December 2008, they also appeared as a coach on the MTV reality show Made, in which they helped a young girl transform into a "rock star".
-In 2010, Tranter had a cameo appearance as a person at a diner in the music video for "Telephone" by Lady Gaga.
-In 2012, they were interviewed for the documentary feature film Jobriath A.D. about rock musician Jobriath.
+In 2008, Tranter appeared as a guest on the E! cable network show Chelsea Lately.
+In December of the same year, they served as a coach on the MTV reality show Made, in which they helped a young girl transform into a "rock star".
+In 2010, Tranter and their fellow Semi Precious Weapons members had cameo appearances in Lady Gaga's music video for "Telephone".
+In 2012, Tranter was interviewed for the documentary feature film Jobriath A.D. about rock musician Jobriath.